LNA-DEV/Photo/content/landscape/index.md

       tags: [photo, photography, water, texture, close-up, nature, tranquil, blue]
       alt: Close-up of water showing detailed textures and the tranquil essence of a calm surface.

-  - src: Water-till-the-horizon.JPG
+  - src: Water till the horizon.JPG
     params:
       tags: [photo, photography, sea, horizon, blue, water, vast, serene]
       alt: A serene view of the sea with water stretching all the way to the horizon under a clear blue sky.

-  - src: Winter-clouds.JPG
+  - src: Winter clouds.JPG
     params:
       tags: [photo, photography, winter, mountains, snow, clouds, mist, forest, nature, landscape]
       alt: Snow-covered mountains rising above a blanket of clouds and mist with a forest in the foreground under a clear blue sky.